kretep/nightscout-osx-menubar/README.md

 * Modify `time_ago` to return strings like "5m" instead of "5 min"
 * etc.

 This is not a long-term solution since your modifications won't survive a reinstall of the app.
-A better configuration system is in the works.

 ## Development